 Degree Completion Plan for Students with an Associate Degree

-A student qualifies for the degree completion plan, if he or she has
+A student qualifies for the degree completion plan, if he or she has earned:

-*earned an associate degree from Leavell College, *earned an associate degree from another accredited institution,
+an associate degree from another accredited institution,

-*earned hours towards a degree from an accredited institution.
+hours towards a degree from an accredited institution.

 Students who have completed an associate degree from another institution or who have earned academic hours at another institution should contact the Leavell College office for advising for a plan individually tailored for the purpose of moving towards the completion of the degree.
-This plan may include courses taken oncampus, online, at an extension center, or at specialized workshops.
+This plan may include courses taken on-campus, online, at an extension center, or at specialized intensives.
 The faculty member will work with each person to develop a plan that best meets the life situation of the student.